ahafactor/bonza/README.md

 Applets in a library can communicate by broadcasting messages (output) and subscribing to other applets' output.

-The Bonza language has an advanced static type system that distinguishes integers, floats, date/time, intervals, strings, arrays, objects, actions, functions and dynamic data.
-User-defined types can also be created.
+The Bonza language has an advanced static type system that distinguishes integers, floats, date/time, intervals, strings, arrays, dictionaries, objects, actions, functions and dynamic data.

 We have created a few examples of using Bonza.
 The simplest is [Calculator Demo](http://run.plnkr.co/plunks/j9EsJ8Y4n7FKoT1ZQGCU/).